-- 2-1.1 Development of the goals and objectives of the program and definition of a systematic method of assessing these goals by appropriate outcomes measures. - 2-1.2 Ensuring the provision of adequate physical facilities for the educational process. - 2-1.3 Participation in selection and supervision of the teaching staff.
+2-1.1 Development of the goals and objectives of the program and definition of a systematic method of assessing these goals by appropriate outcomes measures.

+- Proposed Revisions to Oral and Maxillofacial Surgery (Residency) Standards CODA Summer 2023 - 2-1.2 Ensuring the provision of adequate physical facilities for the educational process. - 2-1.3 Participation in selection and supervision of the teaching staff.
 Perform periodic, at least annual, written evaluations of the teaching staff.
 This must include documentation of evaluation of the members of the teaching staff by the residents at least annually.